BPerezLamarque/Phylosignal_network/README.md

  which corresponds to the number of orchid species (**nb_A**), the number of fungal species (**nb_B**), the Mantel correlation  between the phylogenetic distances and ecological distances for orchids (**mantel_cor_A**), its associated upper p-value (**pvalue_upper_A**, *i.e.* the fraction of permutations that led to higher correlation values), its associated lower p-value (**pvalue_lower_A**, *i.e.* the fraction of permutations that led to lower correlation values), and  the Mantel correlation between the phylogenetic distances and ecological distances for fungi (**mantel_cor_B**), its associated upper p-value (**pvalue_upper_B**), abd its associated lower p-value (**pvalue_lower_B**),

-Here, **pvalue_upper_A>0.05** so closely related orchids species do not tend to intercat with similar mycorrhizal fungi.
-Similarily, **pvalue_upper_B>0.05** so closely related fungi do not tend to intercat with similar orchids.
+Here, **pvalue_upper_A>0.05** so closely related orchid species do not tend to interact with similar mycorrhizal fungi.
+Similarly, **pvalue_upper_B>0.05** so closely related fungi do not tend to interact with similar orchids.
 Thus, we do not detect any significant phylogenetic signal in species interactions between the orchids and their mycorrhizal fungi (all p-values>0.05).

 <br> <br>

 ##  Step 2: Testing that the phylogenetic signal is still significant when accounting for the signal in the number of partners:

-If there is  significant phylogenetic signal in Step 1, this second first step uses the function  `phylosignal_network` to compute the phylogenetic signal in species interactions using a simple Mantel test with permutations that keep constant the number fo partners per species.
-Step 2 thus tests whether the phylogenetic signal (observed in Step 1) is still significant when accounting for the confouding effect of the phylogenetic signal in the number of partners.
+If there is a significant phylogenetic signal in Step 1, this second first step uses the function  `phylosignal_network` to compute the phylogenetic signal in species interactions using a simple Mantel test with permutations that keep constant the number of partners per species.
+Step 2 thus tests whether the phylogenetic signal (observed in Step 1) is still significant when accounting for the confounding effect of the phylogenetic signal in the number of partners.

 ```r